armory/docs/content/en/docs/armory-cloud-admin/admin-cloud-quickstart.md

 * [Artifact sources](#artifact-sources) you want to connect to.
 Artifacts are external JSON objects like an image, a file stored somewhere, or a binary blob in a bucket.
 * [Deployment targets](#deployment-targets) you want your app developers to have access to.
-* [Secrets](#secrets), such as AWS secret IDs, that Armory Cloud encrypts that you can use when configuring resources like deployment targets
+* [Secrets](#secrets), such as AWS secret IDs, that Armory Cloud encrypts that you can use when configuring resources like deployment targets.

 **Optional**